canac/portman/README.md

 Allocates a new automatically generated port for a new project.
 If `project-name` is not provided, a default is calculated by the provided matcher. `project` is required if `--matcher=none`.
 If `port` is provided, that port will be used instead of randomly assigning one.
 See [matchers](#matchers) for more details about matchers configuration or [project names](#project-names) for more details about default project names.
 If `redirect` is specified, redirect to the server instead of reverse-proxying.
 See [here](#redirecting-instead-of-reverse-proxying) for more details.

-`portman allocate` is idempotent, i.e. calling it multiple times with the same arguments will allocate a project the first time and do nothing in the future.
+`portman allocate` is idempotent, i.e. calling it multiple times with the same arguments will allocate a project the first time and do nothing for future invocations.
 However, an error will occur if a port, matcher, or redirect is provided that differs from the existing project's configuration.

 ### `portman get [project]`